MeanderingProgrammer/dashboard.nvim/README.md

 ![Preview](images/preview.png)

+* Look at the `Options` -> `header` section to get results like above

 # Features

+* Provide directories and this plugin will:
-* Provide directory paths, plugin will display them on the dashboard and make them accessible with single letter hotkey.
+ * Display them on the dashboard
+ * Make them accessible with single letter hotkey
-* Order of input is preserved and hotkeys are generated sequentially, making experience consistent.
+* Input is ordered and hotkeys are generated sequentially, making for a consistent experience

 # Install

-All setup options are optional and shown with their default values, though not setting any directories would be a strange choice.
+This plugin is going through a lot of changes.

+Screenshot may not correspond to configuration below or even be possible anymore.

 ## Lazy.nvim